massoncheg/forgejo-docs/docs/user/authentication.md

    - Deselecting automatic sign-up may also be desired.
 1. Once the database has been initialized, log in as the newly created administrative user.
-1. Navigate to the user setting (icon in top-right corner), and select `Site Administration` -> `Authentication Sources`, and select `Add Authentication Source`.
+1. Navigate to the user settings (icon in the top-right corner), and select `Site Administration` -> `Authentication Sources`, and select `Add Authentication Source`.
-1. Fill out the field as follows:
+1. Fill out the fields as follows:
-   - `Authentication Type` : `PAM`
+   - `Authentication Type`: `PAM`
-   - `Name` : Any value should be valid here, use "System Authentication" if you'd like.
+   - `Name`: Any value should be valid here; use "System Authentication" if you'd like.
-   - `PAM Service Name` : Select the appropriate file listed under `/etc/pam.d/` that performs the authentication desired.[^1]
+   - `PAM Service Name`: Select the appropriate file listed under `/etc/pam.d/` that performs the authentication desired.[^1]
-   - `PAM Email Domain` : The e-mail suffix to append to user authentication.
+   - `PAM Email Domain`: The e-mail suffix to append to user authentication.
      For example, if the login system expects a user called `gituser`, and this field is set to `mail.com`, then Forgejo will expect the `user email` field for an authenticated GIT instance to be `gituser@mail.com`.[^2]

-**Note**: PAM support is added via build-time flags (TAGS="pam" make build), and the official binaries provided do not have this enabled.
-PAM requires that the necessary libpam dynamic library be available and the necessary PAM development headers be accessible to the compiler.
+**Note**: PAM support is added via build-time flags (`TAGS="pam" make build`), and the official binaries provided do not have this enabled.
+PAM requires that the necessary `libpam` dynamic library be available and the necessary PAM development headers be accessible to the compiler.

 [^1]:
-    For example, using standard Linux log-in on Debian "Bullseye" use `common-session-noninteractive` - this value may be valid for other flavors of Debian including Ubuntu and Mint, consult your distribution's documentation.
+    For example, using standard Linux log-in on Debian "Bullseye" use `common-session-noninteractive` - this value may be valid for other flavors of Debian including Ubuntu and Mint; consult your distribution's documentation.

 [^2]:
     **This is a required field for PAM**.
-Be aware: In the above example, the user will log into the Forgejo web interface as `gituser` and not `gituser@mail.com`
+Be aware: In the above example, the user will log into the Forgejo web interface as `gituser` and not `gituser@mail.com`.

 ## FreeIPA